 Using Bow Stands

-The main purpose of bow stands is to keep a recurve bow safe from harm’s way.
+The main purpose of bow stands are to keep a recurve bow safe from harm’s way.
 If you plan to keep your recurve bow intact when storing, bow stands can very well be a great storage option to consider.

 Actually, there’s also another reason why we’re placing this on top of the list.
 Bow stands are often unnoticed for their excellent service.
 Simple in design (it is usually constructed similarly like a tripod, with an arm extended to balance a recurve bow by its riser), this type of storage works wonders when used properly.